abridged from the

 Trefologists are the kingmakers!”

 “To know life one must have lived life & not yet be dead, because then you’re right back where you started from, yes?

-I am fortunate.
-Due to some genetic thingy between my parents, I was gifted an eidetic memory ¹ I can recall every moment in my life perfectly with perfect Visiosight. ² The sky was purple.
+I’m fortunate.
+Due to some genetic thingy between my parents, I was gifted an eidetic memory. ¹ That is to say, I can recall every single moment in my life imperfectly with perfect Visiosight. ² The sky was purple.
 My windbreaker was sea-purple.
 Even my skin had a purple-ish tint.
 I recall the corners were a bit bent & the sun was hitting my memory just so that I can’t really make out anybody’s face.
-I can see dad was wearing stripped socks, tho.
+Such is my curse, I guess.

 Suddenly my dad pointed toward some shrubs & said, “Look, son, isn’t that Johnny Whittaker?”